 No, solar panel installation is not a DIY job.
 The panels are heavy and could be dangerous for you.
 This job, thus, requires an accredited solar installer with the right experience to install the system for you.

 Solar panels last about 25 to 30 years.
 That is why most manufacturers provide 25/30-year performance warranties for the panels.

 Yes.
 If you live in an area with a high cost of electricity, investing in solar power could help you offset your energy bill.
-Also, with the government rebates and solar feed-in-tariffs, investing in solar power will give you a good ROI within 4-5 years, depending on your system size.
+Also, with government rebates and solar feed-in tariffs, investing in solar power will give you a good ROI within 4-5 years, depending on your system size.